 Perform on a stage

 Collaborate with the administration in school events management

 |Organize sports tournaments

-Manage school team (football/basketball)
+Manage the school team (football/basketball)

 Promote sports at school